JunyiZhou-Conny/PediatricSavior/README.md

   - Images are stored as Binary data along with a description and a unique identifier.
 - `instruction`: Consists of instructions or help guidelines related to the chatbot or case scenarios
   - From the **Instruction Editor** page, users are able to directly input new cases in a phase-by-phase manner that will be used to train the GPT model.

+#### Image Handling
+- **Image Fetching**: Upon detecting an image trigger, ChatbotUi.js sends a request to the backend, which retrieves the image data from the MongoDB image collection using the image ID embedded in the bot's message.
+  - The backend endpoint /get-image/:id serves the image by retrieving the Binary data, encoding it to Base64, and returning it in a JSON response.
+- **Image Retrieval & Rendering**: The front end handles the JSON response by creating a message object with the image data and adding it to the messages array.
+  - ChatbotUI.js checks the type of each message: if the type is 'text', it displays the text as it is.
+If the type is 'image', it then renders the image in an img element with the 'src' attribute set to the image data, displaying it within the conversation flow.
+  - A loading state is indicated to the user while the image is being fetched, providing feedback that the system is processing their interaction.

 ### Connecting to OpenAI API & Prompt-tuning
 <a name="prompt-tuning"></a>